allen-2014/subtitle-tool/README.md

 **python merge_subtitle.py "./eng.srt" "./chn.srt" 2 10 2** <br>

-1. "./eng.srt" and "./chn.srt" :need to be merged.<br>
+1. "./eng.srt" and "./chn.srt" :files to be merged.<br>
 2. 2 and 10: the 2nd line in eng.srt and the 10th in chn.srt are matching subtitles.<br>
-3. the last 2:the second file subtitle is up,the other is down.<br>
+3. the last 2: the second file subtitle is up,the other is down.<br>

 the merging result is a new srt file,named "1.srt" default, or you can rename it.<br>